system-sculpters/APDS7311/README.md

 ## MAIN GITHUB REPOSITORY USED
 https://github.com/system-sculpters/APDS7311.git

-- This the main repo used by group throughout the project to avoid problems with circl ci and sonarqube (sonar cloud)
+- This is the main repo used by group throughout the project to avoid problems with circl ci and sonarqube (sonar cloud)
 - All the tests with both these software was conducted on this repo